MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 The default bid to use when the user’s query and the ad group’s keywords match by using either a broad, exact, or phrase match comparison.

 The minimum and maximum bid range depends on the account's currency.
 For more information, see [Currencies](../guides/currencies.md).

-You can set a search bid if the *Search Network* ad distribution channel is set to *On*.

 Specifying a broad, exact, or phrase match bid at the keyword level overrides the ad group’s search bid value for the corresponding match type.